Quick Reference

 Why it matters: Helps reduce rework, keep SMEs engaged, and show progress sooner.

-Extras: Blog post · Sprint template
+Resources: Blog post · Sprint template

 Assessment